Cindy Carson Cindy Carson

 Work was interfering with my life . . . becoming my life.
 Sixty-hour work weeks were normal and I was discouraged and isolated.

 Around this time a couple things happened — I heard of an organization called Better Together - they did job fairs at churches, inviting local employers to solve local unemployment.
 At the same time, I had a meaningful conversation about stepping into nonprofit leadership.
 It didn’t materialize — but it reawakened something.
-As I thought and prayed, I ended up re-engaging with my passions, ultimately giving me the couraeg to resign my mortgage work.
+As I thought and prayed, I ended up re-engaging with my passions, ultimately giving me the courage to resign my mortgage work.

 Competence does not equal Design.